shrine-maiden-heavy-industries/torii-hdl/docs/language/index.md

 ## Shape casting

-Shapes can be *cast* from other objects, which are called *shape-castable*.
+{py:class}`Shape <torii.hdl.ast.Shape>`s can be *cast* from other objects, which are called *shape-castable*.
 Casting is a convenient way to specify a shape indirectly, for example, by a range of numbers representable by values with that shape.

 Casting to a shape can be done explicitly with `Shape.cast`, but is usually implicit, since shape-castable objects are accepted anywhere shapes are.

 ### Shapes from integers